K. Thamboosamy Pillay: Religion

 The Sri Mahamariamman Temple, Kuala Lumpur was founded by Thamboosamy in 1873 and was initially used as a private shrine by the Pillai family.
 The family threw open the temple doors to the public in the late 1920s and eventually handed the management of the temple over to a board of trustees.

 This is the oldest functioning Hindu temple in Malaysia.
 It is also reputed to be the richest in the country.
 The Temple was originally sited somewhere near the Kuala Lumpur Railway Station.
 It shifted to its present location along Jalan Tun H.S.
 Lee (next to KL's Chinatown) in 1885.

-He was also said to have discovered Batu Caves, with its vel-shaped entrance, and was inspired to start a Hindu temple in devotion to Lord Muruga.
+He also founded the Subramanian Swamy temple in Batu Caves.
+The vel-shaped entrance of the largest cave is said to have inspired him to build the Hindu temple in devotion to Lord Muruga.

 So great was Thamboosamy's philanthropic spirit, that he donated money to whoever needed it, regardless of race or religion.
 He contributed a sizeable amount of money to the building fund of St. Mary's Cathedral, Kuala Lumpur in 1893, despite being a Hindu.